nachogl1/reviewing-patterns/README.md

     - Adapt two incompatible entities
 - To take into consideration
     - Thi idea is that we have 2 certain DB connections (A and B) that follow a contract design by us.
-      The problem now is that we want to use a thrid connection that does not follow that contract but we dont want to change our code to adapt to it.
-So what we do, we create a adapter that allows to plug in the external connection (C).
+      The problem now is that we want to use a third connection that does not follow that contract but we dont want to change our code to adapt to it.
+So what we do, we create an adapter that allows to plug in the external connection (C).